 Despite three fatal cases in a year, health officials don’t see a cause for panic, just vigilance.
 It’s important to check for ticks after spending any extended time outdoors and take notice of any changes in your health if you have been bit by a tick.
 If possible, it does help if you can keep the tick a plastic bag after removal.

 At Mosquito Squad, we take protecting our clients from ticks very seriously.
-We utilize a combination of a barrier spray and tick tubes to decrease the tick population on our clients’ properties.
+We utilize a combination of a barrier treatment and tick tubes to decrease the tick population on our clients’ properties.
 Using tick treatments on your yard is a good first step in protecting against tick bites, and thus, Lyme disease.

 If you have questions on Mosquito Squad’s tick control services, please contact your local office.
 We’d be happy to help.